AndrejGobeX/Assembler_Linker_Emulator/README.md

 Linker combines the assembled files and pops out a single file containing machine code for the emulated machine.\
 Emulator represents an interpreter which emulates an imaginary architecture for which the above-mentioned language is written.\
 \
-The emulated machine is a Von Neumann machine.
+The emulated machine is based on the Von Neumann architecture.
 It has a 16bit CPU, a terminal and a timer, with support for interrupts.
 The emulator uses <termios.h> for terminal input management.